lenny-h/nextgpt/apps/infrastructure/aws/DEPLOYMENT_GUIDE.md

 PROJECT_NAME="your-project-name"

 # Build and push all images
+# May need elevated permissions -> sudo for Linux/Mac and run as Administrator on Windows
+# On Windows, use the equivalent powershell script
 bash build_and_push_images.sh $AWS_ACCOUNT_ID $REGION $PROJECT_NAME

 # If NOT using Firecrawl:
+# On Windows, use the equivalent powershell script (with -SkipFirecrawl flag)
 bash build_and_push_images.sh $AWS_ACCOUNT_ID $REGION $PROJECT_NAME --skip-firecrawl
 ```